NEFTACAMFIG/Deep_Learning/README.md

 In this repository you can find .py and ''.

-In .py you can find an easy implementation of Neural Networkd
+In .py you can find an easy implementation of Neural Network using the MNIST dataset to predict which number, written by a human, is in the image.